William Morris Barker: Early life and education

 Barker was born on May 12, 1854, in Towanda, Pennsylvania, to George R. Barker and Anna Ellis Morris.
 He was educated at the University of Pennsylvania, graduating in 1873, and Berkeley Divinity School, graduating in 1876.
 He then taught at Bishop Scott Grammar School in Portland, Oregon, until 1879.

 Ordained ministry

 Barker was ordained deacon on June 14, 1879, in Holy Trinity Church, Middletown, Connecticut, by Bishop John Williams of Connecticut, and then priest on February 15, 1880, by Bishop William Croswell Doane of Albany.
-He then served as curate at St John's Church in Troy, New York, from 1879 until 1880 when he moved to Washington, D.C., to become curate at St John's Church.
-That same year he left St John's to become rector of St Paul's Church.
-He remained there until 1887 when he accepted the rectorship of St Luke's Church in Baltimore.
-In 1889 he became President of St Luke's Hospital in Duluth, Minnesota, and was in charge of St Paul's Church in the same city.
-His degree of D.D. was conferred by the Seabury Divinity School in 1892.
+He then served as curate at St. John's Church in Troy, New York, from 1879 until 1880 when he moved to Washington, D.C., to become curate at St John's Parish, Lafayette Square.
+That same year, he left St. John's to become rector of St. Paul's Parish, K Street.
+He remained there until 1887 when he accepted the rectorship of St. Luke's Church in Baltimore.
+In 1889 he became President of St. Luke's Hospital in Duluth, Minnesota, and was in charge of St Paul's Church in the same city.
+His honorary degree of D.D. was conferred by the Seabury Divinity School in 1892.